SharePoint/sp-dev-docs/docs/declarative-customization/view-formatting.md

 For a list of recommended classes to use inside view formats, please see the [Style Guidelines section](https://docs.microsoft.com/en-us/sharepoint/dev/declarative-customization/column-formatting#style-guidelines) in the [Column Formatting reference document](https://docs.microsoft.com/en-us/sharepoint/dev/declarative-customization/column-formatting).

 > [!TIP]
 > Using the `additionalRowClass` property to apply classes to list view rows will leave the formatting of individual columns in place.
-This allows you to combine view formats with column formatting for some really powerful visualizations.
+This allows you to combine view formats with column formatting for some powerful visualizations.

 ### Conditional classes based on a date field